-Former Senior Vice President, Enterprise Transformation for IBM
+Former Senior Vice President, Enterprise Transformation, IBM

 Linda Sanford retired from IBM in 2014, where she had been one of the company’s highest-ranking women and one of the technology sector’s senior-most executives.
 Prior to retirement, Sanford was the Senior Vice President, Enterprise Transformation for IBM.
 In this role, she was responsible for working across IBM to transform core business processes, create an IT infrastructure to support those processes, and help create a culture that fosters innovation.